jpkleemans/attribute-events/README.md

 }
 ```

-The attribute events will be dispatched after the model is saved.
+The attribute events will be dispatched after the updated model is saved.
 Each event receives the instance of the model through its constructor.

 > For more info on model events and the `$dispatchesEvents` property, visit the [Laravel Docs](https://laravel.com/docs/eloquent#events)